Nucleus Colony aka "Nuc" of Bees

 Bee & Supply Pick Up appointment times are from 1:00 - 4:00 pm on the specific dates shown below - Beekeeping Classes are in the mornings

-with Queen, Mite Strip, Net Bag & Transport Tote $300
+with Queen, Mite Strip, Transport Tote (& Net Bag if needed)

 Local Pick Up Only (no shipping)